sst/sst/www/docs/console.md

    - You can view all the SST Functions in your app.
    - You can view all the issues in your functions in real-time with the source maps automatically applied.
-   - You can view functions logs, invoke them, or replay invocations
+   - You can view functions logs, invoke them, or replay invocations.
    - You can also save event payloads to your workspace.
    - For your local [`sst dev`](live-lambda-development.md) stage, the logs will be streamed in real-time from your local machine.